jsalt-coml/lena_eval/README.md

 ## Creating the conda environment

-Make sure that [pip](https://pypi.org/project/pip/) and [conda](https://docs.conda.io/en/latest/) are installed.
+Make sure that [pip](https://pypi.org/project/pip/), [conda](https://docs.conda.io/en/latest/) and [R](https://www.r-project.org/) are installed on your system.
-Now, we can create the [conda](https://docs.conda.io/en/latest/) environment containing all the necessary python packages.
+Once everything has been installed, we can create the [conda](https://docs.conda.io/en/latest/) environment containing all the necessary python packages.

 ```bash
 # Create environment